seezelop/blue-team-labs/labs/02-wazuh-sysmon-process-monitoring/README.md

 Tactic: Execution
 Technique: PowerShell

-This mapping is useful because PowerShell is commonly used for legitimate administration and can also be abused by attackers.
+This mapping is useful because PowerShell is commonly used for legitimate administration but can also be abused by attackers.

-In this lab, the mapping should be interpreted as detection context, not as proof of malicious activity.
+In this lab, the mapping should be interpreted as detection context and not as proof of malicious activity.

 The event shows PowerShell launching a child process, but there was no evidence of:

-malicious payload execution
+Malicious payload execution
-persistence
+Persistence
-lateral movement
+Lateral movement
-credential access
+Credential access
-data exfiltration
+Data exfiltration
-command and control
+Command and control
 Conclusion

 This lab successfully demonstrated process execution monitoring using Sysmon and Wazuh.

 The complete detection flow was validated:

-PowerShell launched calc.exe
+PowerShell launched calc.exe.
-→ Sysmon generated Event ID 1
+Sysmon generated Event ID 1.
-→ Wazuh Agent collected the Sysmon event
+Wazuh Agent collected the Sysmon event.
-→ Wazuh Server processed the event
+Wazuh Server received and processed the event.
-→ Wazuh generated rule 92066
+Wazuh generated Rule 92066.
-→ Wazuh mapped the activity to MITRE T1059.001
+Wazuh mapped the activity to MITRE ATT&CK T1059.001.
-→ The event was reviewed from a SOC perspective
+The event was reviewed from a SOC perspective.

 The activity was confirmed as expected lab behavior because it was generated manually in a controlled environment.